ejpsoil/inspire_soil_gpkg_template/Version1.1-RC/postgis/README.md

 # Create a INSPIRE Soil PostGIS template using SQL

 The file "create_PostGis.sql" contains SQL (DDL) code for defining a data model in PostgreSQL that mirrors the INSPIRE SO Geopackage structure.
-This script creates all necessary tables and populates the table with INSPIRE codelists, supplemented by additional codelists defined by CREA.
+This script creates all necessary tables and populates the table with INSPIRE codelists.

 The aim is to eventually provide users with a Server Side database that can simplify data exchange between the two systems.